MP Estate Planning UK

 Gifting Assets While Alive

-Gifting assets while alive is another effective strategy for reducing inheritance tax liability.
-By gifting assets, you can reduce the value of your estate and potentially lower your tax burden.
+Gifting assets while alive is another effective strategy for reducing your IHT liability.
+By making gifts during your lifetime, you can reduce the total value of your estate that falls within the scope of UK IHT.

 Gift TypeTax ImplicationsBenefits